xackery/rebuildeq-web/content/starting.md

 Welcome to your new adventure on RebuildEQ!
 To talk to the community, don't forget to [join the discord](https://discord.gg/0lwW4DnAyID7E7wi).

-### Character Creation
+### Race Matters

-Note that races have been enhanced with new innate abilities to enrich your experience!
+Note that races have been enhanced with new innate abilities to make them feel more unique.

 Name|Vision|Metabolism|Features
 --|--|--|--